-1. Sturdy over-the-ankle low-heeled footwear (sturdy boots or high-top hiking type boots – not canvas).
+1. Sturdy over-the-ankle low-heeled footwear (sturdy boots or high-top hiking-type boots – not canvas).
 What will NOT work: Regular sneakers, (i.e., Converse basketball shoes are not "sturdy").
-Basically any shoes that do not fully cover the ankle and/or are not sturdy will NOT work.
+Any shoes that do not fully cover the ankle and/or are not sturdy will NOT work.

 2. Long (non-flared) HEAVY denim pants or riding pants.

 3. Long-sleeved shirt or jacket (remember summer temperatures, light colors are better).

 4. Full-fingered gloves (preferably leather, but any non-slip glove will do).

 5. Eye protection (sunglasses, prescription glasses, goggles, or a helmet with a face shield).